-United is required to provide to the Trustee and the Rating Agencies a quarterly appraisal of the Collateral, including the Section 1110 Collateral.
+Collateral.
 If any such subsequent appraisal indicates that the ratio of the Section 1110 Collateral value to outstanding principal amount is less than the minimum Section 1110 Collateral value to outstanding principal amount ratio, United is required to provide additional collateral that is eligible for Section 1110 protection or to reduce the principal amount of the Notes so that such ratio is not less than the applicable minimum ratio.
 The appraised value is only an estimate and reflects certain assumptions.
-See "DESCRIPTION OF THE SPARE PARTS AND THE APPRAISAL."
+See "DESCRIPTION OF THE